-Starting a tutoring business doesn’t have to be complex or expensive.
+Starting a tutoring business can be easy.
 Beyond your own expertise and knowledge, it requires very little upfront investment.
 That said, it does require a bit of ground work if you want to be successful.

 Finding new clients is the biggest struggle for any new business, especially for new tutors trying to break into a market that's already flooded with competition.
-It doesn't matter if you're a specialist in a certain subject or a general tutor, you'll be up against a ton of other people from all over the world.
+Even if you're a specialist in a certain subject, you'll be up against many other people from all over the world.

-This article will give you some tips to make sure you're ready to attract customers and stand out from the competition.
-I'll also show you how to develop a strong business plan to overcome any challenges.
+This article will give you some tips to make sure you're ready to stand out from the competition and attract customers.
+I'll also show you how to develop a strong business plan to move ahead and overcome any challenges.

 8 Steps to Starting a Tutoring Business

 Before you even begin building your business, you’ll want to do some research and determine who your client base will be.
 Depending on your past experience and subject expertise, you could tutor anyone from elementary school students all the way up to PhD candidates.

 - Your subject(s): The areas where you have greatest knowledge and expertise

 - Your tutoring style: Whether you’ll work one-on-one, in groups, or both